suzuki-hpc/F3R/README.md

 This repository contains the software artifact accompanying the following research paper.

-Suzuki, Kengo, and Takeshi Iwashita.
+Kengo Suzuki and Takeshi Iwashita.
 "A Nested Krylov Method Using Half-Precision Arithmetic." *In The International Conference for High Performance Computing, Networking, Storage and Analysis (SC ’25)*, November 16–21, 2025, St Louis, MO, USA.
 DOI: 10.1145/3712285.3759807

-**Note**: Version **v1.0.1** corresponds to the following preprint (some figure and table numbers were updated in the published version):
+**Note**: Version v1.0.1 corresponds to the following preprint (some figure and table numbers were updated in the published version):

-Suzuki, Kengo, and Takeshi Iwashita.
+Kengo Suzuki and Takeshi Iwashita.
 "A Nested Krylov Method Using Half-Precision Arithmetic." *arXiv preprint arXiv:2505.20719*(2025).
 DOI: 10.48550/arXiv.2505.20719

 ## Hardware Requirements